|

 elevates the poor, those who mourn, the justice-makers and peace-makers,

+and those who show mercy.
 The novel coronavirus has temporarily accomplished

 that societal reversal.
 In airports, janitors who clean the banisters